aronbencsiknu/KV6003-thesis/README.md

 | ```python main.py -rt``` |  |
 | ```python main.py -sw``` | runs a hyperparameter sweep |

-Additionally, the following arguments can be specified to customize the training or testing
+Additionally, the following arguments can be specified to customize the training or testing:

 | Argument  | Description |
 | ------------- | ------------- |